Samaná El Catey International Airport: Facilities

-The airport's new runway is 3000 m x 45 m, flexible pavement load-rated PCN 66 F/A/W/T, designed to accommodate a Boeing 747.
+The airport's new runway is 3000 m × 45 m, flexible pavement load-rated PCN 66 F/A/W/T, designed to accommodate a Boeing 747.
 The terminal can accommodate 4 Boeing 747 aircraft simultaneously, albeit with a peak flow of 600 passengers per hour.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Samaná El Catey Airport: